Real Weddings: Inside a grand affair at the Globe and Mail centre

 Guests had a chance to take in the skyline views on the Globe and Mail Centre’s deck:

 Courtney wanted to avoid formalities, so she decided not to have official bridesmaids.
-The “informal bridal party,” as she calls it, included their brothers, sisters (and their partners), plus Aaron’s niece and nephew:
+The “informal bridal party,” as she calls it, included their brothers and sisters (and their partners), plus Aaron’s niece and nephew:

 Since they passed on the backyard wedding, they tried to incorporate garden-inspired foliage into their decor, instead:

-Toronto pop artist Jesse Gold sang songs by John Mayer, Marvin Gay and Etta James during the ceremony.
+Toronto pop artist Jesse Gold sang songs by John Mayer, Marvin Gaye and Etta James during the ceremony.
 Here’s Courtney and Aaron sealing the deal:

 The flower arrangements were made up of garden roses, sweet peas, ranunculus and baby’s breath: